TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 ## Strings and locales

 User-facing strings live in `src/i18n/locales/*.json`.
+These JSON files are the source of truth.
 German (`de.json`) is the complete fallback locale and the key source of truth.
 New locale files must match the German key structure:

 ```json
 {